sandia20/Word-Guess-Game/README.md

     9 - The Win counter will increment every time the user wins and a sound or song will play to celebrate the win
-    10- If the guess times is 0 and the word has not been guessed, the user will lose and I need to show the losses on the display and a sound will play 11- After the user wins/loses the game should automatically choose another word and make the user play it.
+    10- If the guess times is 0 and the word has not been guessed, the user will lose and I need to show the losses on the display
+    11- After the user wins/loses the game should automatically choose another word and make the user play it.